nynaalekhya/IOT-blockchain/README.md

 6. Go to [the repository](https://github.com/backdrop/backdrop.git) and link a Pull Request to the issue.

-After reviewing the pull request, we will provide you with feedback to request changes and merge the work.
+After reviewing the pull request, we will provide you with feedback, request further changes and approve the PR to merge the work.

 </details>